gregorsemrl/tc-wifi7-meraki/step-3.md

 ![Enable 802.11be Warning](./images/3-02.png)

-Once the configuration of the SSID meets the Wi-Fi 7 minimum criteria, the banner disappears.
+> **Note**: Once the configuration of the SSID meets the Wi-Fi 7 minimum criteria, the banner disappears.

 **Enable 6 Ghz Operation**